Lektorium-LLC/edbox-theme/README.md

 Overview
 ========
-This directory stores a default theme for an Open edX instance.
+This directory stores a comprehensive theme for Eduardo, Lektorium's platform based on Open edX.

-We've organized the tree to mimic the directory structure of the edX codebase so that it's easy to tell where the files will end up upon deploy.
-We'll use a special settings file to set the template and staticfiles paths properly to point to these files.
+The directory tree is organized to mostly mimic the directory structure of the edX codebase so that it's easy to tell where the files will end up upon deploy.

-Theme Authoring
+The only exception is "common" directory containing files used both by cms and lms.

+Enabling theme
 ===============
-To customize your theme:
+- Create directory `/edx/app/edxapp/themes/edx-platform/`
-- Fork this repository.
+- Clone this repo
-- Clone it into the theme directory next to your edx-platform directory and rename the theme directory to your new theme's name.
-- Upload your own image assets.
-- Edit the .scss file in static/sass/ and rename the file with your theme's name.
-- Edit the lms.envs.json file in edx-platform and set 'USE_CUSTOM_THEME' to true, and 'THEME_NAME' to your theme's name.
-- Edit the cms.envs.json file in edx-platform and set 'USE_CUSTOM_STUDIO_THEME' to true, and 'STUDIO_THEME_NAME' to your theme's name.

-Note: since we store themes for lms and cms in one directory, the .sass file is stored in directory static/sass/<your_theme_name>/
+- Enable theme in `lms.env.json` and `cms.env.json` located in `/edx/app/edxapp/`:
+    ENABLE_COMPREHENSIVE_THEMING: true
+    COMPREHENSIVE_THEME_DIRS: ["/edx/app/edxapp/themes/edx-platform"],
+    COMPREHENSIVE_THEME_LOCALE_PATHS: ["/edx/app/edxapp/themes/edx-platform/<your-theme>/conf/locale"]
+    DEFAULT_SITE_THEME: "<your-theme>"
+- Update lms/cms assets and restart the edxapp to enable the theme.

 License
 =======